 Apart from the onslaught of screen sizes, the mobile revolution introduces another interesting challenge for email designers: high-DPI displays.
-These displays, often referred to as Retina displays (a term coined by the Apple marketing machine), have the power to both enhance any email campaign—or give your subscribers a less-than-stellar email experience.
+Often called Retina displays (a term coined by Apple), they can enhance any email campaign—or give your subscribers a less-than-stellar email experience.

-In this post, we’ll take a look at exactly how high-DPI displays work and what that means for email designers and marketers.
-After seeing how to implement retina images in your own campaigns, we’ll wrap up by discussing some important considerations for anyone working with retina images.
+In this post, learn exactly how high-DPI displays work and what that means for email designers and marketers.

 Back in 2010, Apple released the iPhone 4.
 Among other hardware improvements, the iPhone 4 featured what Apple called a Retina display.
 Apple’s Retina display was one of the first high-DPI, or high dots per inch, displays mass-produced for consumers.